-CSOs also play paramount governance functions, together with media, parliaments and state audit institutions, overseeing and monitoring state authorities, demanding government accountability, contesting abuse of power, and bargaining on behalf of specific groups of citizens.
+CSOs moreover perform paramount governance functions, together with media, parliaments and state audit institutions, overseeing and monitoring state authorities, demanding government accountability, contesting abuse of power, and bargaining on behalf of specific groups of citizens.
 In restrictive environments they are often the most articulate voices around the promotion of human rights and in denouncing abuses.
+In conflict (and post conflict) environments, they play paramount roles in conflict resolution, peace building, social cohesion and state/institution building.

-CSOs are active in pioneering innovative schemes and in promoting economic development, environmental protection, renewable energies, sustainable growth and alternative economic models.
+CSOs are also active as social and inclusive businesses or members of multi-stakeholder alliances in pioneering innovative schemes for promoting economic development, social and environmental protection, renewable energies, sustainable growth and alternative economic and business models.